 Hence, in modern metaphysics,

 Let us consider again the post-truth assertion that something is true when a person has no evidence, but is certain evidence will be found later, According the anomalous monist theories of Davidson, that statement might be proven true, with two caveats, here described with reference to Trump:

-- The assertion only becomes a meaningful proposition in one metaphysical doctrine, so the truth is of not of great merit.
+- Epistemologically, the assertion only becomes a meaningful proposition in Davidson's doctrine of anomalous monism.

 However, that is far beyond that which most people who ‘just want to know the truth’ are ready to learn.
-So as things are, we are likely to be stuck in the post-truth era for a very long time.
+So as things are, we are likely to be stuck in the post-truth era, wherein many similar truths are claimed with equally little merit, for a very long time.